gregory-lee-bartholomew/fedora-on-zfs/README.md

 **Note**: Network connectivity problems have been reported when attempting to run this script from within VirtualBox with virtualbox-guest-additions installed.
 The open issue report can be found [here](https://github.com/gregory-lee-bartholomew/fedora-on-zfs/issues/2) and if anyone knows how to resolve the problem, I welcome your feedback. 🙂

+# Helper Scripts (`oscp` and `osrm`)

+This installer now provides two additional helper scripts to simplify replicating your root filesystem (i.e. your operating system).
+The scripts expect the entire OS (not counting user data like /home/linus) to be under one dataset which is the default configuration for this installer script.
+These helper scripts cannot handle replicating the OS if you have customized the installation to split subdirectories like /var out into separate datasets.

+Invoking the `oscp` and `osrm` scripts is straight forward.

+Use the following (substituting your desired source and destination filesystems) to duplicate an OS installation.

+    $ sudo -i
+    # oscp root/0 root/1
+    # exit

+Use the following (substituting the desired filesystem name) to delete an OS installation.

+    $ sudo -i
+    # osrm root/1
+    # exit

+These helper scripts are written in Bash and they are saved under /usr/local/bin.

+I recommend creating separate user accounts for the separate OS installations if you will be using any of the large desktop environments such as GNOME or KDE.
+The following commands demonstrate how to add a user to a fedora-on-zfs installation.

+    $ sudo -i
+    # USERNAME='linus'
+    # zfs create -o mountpoint=/home/$USERNAME root/$USERNAME
+    # chmod 0700 /home/$USERNAME
+    # shopt -s dotglob
+    # cp -v -a /etc/skel/* /home/$USERNAME
+    # shopt -u dotglob
+    # useradd --home-dir /home/$USERNAME --no-create-home $USERNAME
+    # chown -R $USERNAME: /home/$USERNAME
+    # passwd $USERNAME
+    # exit

+If you chose to install [homelock](https://github.com/gregory-lee-bartholomew/homelock) and you want the new user's home directory encrypted, you can include `-o encryption=on`, `-o keylocation=prompt`, and `-o keyformat=passphrase` when running the `zfs create` command.
+Be sure to use the same password for the ZFS filesystem and the user account.
+Then update /etc/security/homelock.conf and add the new username to the `USERS` list.

 # Demo (installation)

 [Installation Demo (SVG 1.8MB)](https://raw.githubusercontent.com/gregory-lee-bartholomew/fedora-on-zfs/main/install-demo.svg)